matthias314/micro-latex-plugin/README.md

     \end{env}
     ```
-    at the current cursor position and places the cursor inside the environment
+    at the current cursor position and places the cursor inside the environment.
+    If a selection is defined, then it is replaced by the inserted text.
   - `latex_change_env 'env'`: changes the currently active environment at the cursor position to `env`
   - `latex_compile`: saves and compiles the current buffer with `latexmk`.
-The output is determined by `latex.mode`
+    The output is determined by the option `latex.mode`, see below.
-  - `latex_log`: opens the log buffer with the output of `latexmk`
+  - `latex_log`: opens a log buffer containing the output of `latexmk`
   - `latex_view`: opens the compiled file for the current buffer in a viewer

 ### New Lua functions